kyull-it/Image-Tools/README.md

 # Image_Toolkits
-All preprocessing steps of images
+This repository contains codes for the common pre-processing steps of image.

 ***